vivek-nexus/google-meet-slack-integration/README.md

 </a>

 ## Configure chrome extension
-Once installed, open a new tab and type `meet.new` in the address bar, to join a test meeting.
+Once installed, open a new tab and join any meeting link.
 Now find and open the extension that has been installed from extensions list (puzzle icon).

 ![extension-screenshot](/extension_screenshot.png)